 Last Week's Headlines

-- In the week ended March 11, the advance figure for seasonally adjusted initial unemployment insurance claims was 241,000, a decrease of 2,000 from the previous week's revised level.
-The advance seasonally adjusted insured unemployment rate remained at 1.5%.
-The advance number for seasonally adjusted insured unemployment during the week ended March 4 was 2,030,000, a decrease of 30,000 from the previous week's revised level.
+- In the week ended August 5, the advance figure for seasonally adjusted initial claims for unemployment insurance was 244,000, an increase of 3,000 from the previous week's revised level.
+The previous week's level was revised up by 1,000 from 240,000 to 241,000.
+The advance seasonally adjusted insured unemployment rate remained 1.4%, unchanged from the previous week's unrevised rate.
+During the week ended July 29, there were 1,951,000 receiving unemployment insurance benefits, a decrease of 16,000 from the previous week's revised level.
+The previous week's level was revised down 1,000 from 1,968,000 to 1,967,000.

 Eye on the Week Ahead